9 Things Your Lunch Lady Wishes You Knew

 Cooks working in school kitchens usually get one free meal as a perk of the job.
 And for most, they say the food is pretty tasty.
 Ready to reminisce?
 Here are the trustiest recipes we learned in home ec.

 They Want Parents to Come to Lunch

 People who work in cafeterias see the whole social scene of the school, and they believe that if you really want to know what your kid’s school is like, you should come to lunch.
 They’d be happy to serve you, too.
 Just remember to call the school administrator ahead of time to get the go-ahead.
-These are the things you need to speak up about in your next parent-teacher meeting.

 They Really Love Their Jobs